Intro background

 Greenhouse Gas Emissions from Waste

-GHGs from the waste we produce makes up 7% of Sunnyvale's inventory.
-Unlike many of the solutions that require new technologies to reduce emissions, the power to eliminate waste related GHGs is in our hands.
+GHGs from the waste we produce make up 6% of Sunnyvale's inventory.
+Unlike many solutions that require new technologies to reduce emissions, the power to eliminate waste-related GHGs is in our hands.
 All we need are simple behavior changes to reduce, reuse, recycle and compost.

 Play 4.1: Achieve Zero Waste Goals for Solid Waste